tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - SCPs are account permissions boundaries
 - SCPs limit what the account (including the account root user) can do
 - SCPs do not grant permissions
+- SCPs determine what permissions are available to the account

 #### SCPs Allow list vs Deny list